remy1618/optics/README.md

 For fun, let's look at the optical spectrum of photonic crystals.
 A photonic crystal is composed of a stack of alternating layers with different refractive indices.
 This type of structure will create passbands and stopbands in the spectrum.
 Depending on the number of layers, the bands will look either broad or sharp.
 An ideal photonic crystal will have a spectrum that looks like a step function.

 First, we want to select two materials with different refractive indices.
 And actually, we can make do with just one material if it has variability in its refractive index.
-Diamond-Like Carbon (DLC) is one of them.
+Diamond-Like Carbon (DLC) is one of such materials.
 We can change its refractive index depending on the fabrication parameters.
 Below is the variation in the real refractive index of DLC.

 ```python